castle-engine/castle-openai/README.md

 2. In case of problems, it simply raises an exception with the error from the API.

+3. We display `?` in case of missing glyphs, in particular e.g. emoticons that some assistants like to add (e.g. our "cat joke making assistant" often adds a cat emoticon).

 ## Building

 Compile by: